NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Warding Escutcheon (Greater).md

 **Frequency** once per day

 **Effect** The shield floats lazily in the air as bricks quickly fly from it to form a tall stone keep around it.
-You cast [[Spells/Resplendent Mansion|Resplendent Mansion]], with the shield becoming the door.
+You cast [[Resplendent Mansion|Resplendent Mansion]], with the shield becoming the door.

 *Source: Pathfinder Treasure Vault*
 *OGL*